perezrei/loruki-website/planning/README.md

 [comment]: <> (How many hours does everyone have? and when are you generally available?)
 Of course, it depends on the activities of each member, but it is important to know the availability of each one.
 This information is provided by each member and is never imposed on the group, however the active participation of all members is necessary.

-- Victoria: hours/dasy
+- Victoria: hours/day
-- Fatih: hours/day
+- Fatih: 5 hours/day (Mondays and Wednesdays I have Dutch Course (09-12.00))
 - Gustavo: hours/day
 - Reinaldo: 5 hours/day